About the Program

 - Strengthening partnerships with communities across Georgia and around the world

 Applicants must commit to the following activities in order to be considered for selection:

 - Participation is mandatory for all five workshop sessions and any pre or post work (see schedule below).

 - Workshops will be held on Fridays during the spring semester.
 There will be a combination of in-person and online sessions

 - During the workshop series, participants will work collaboratively with UGA’s PSO and/or Extension faculty to develop a research proposal that addresses a rural engagement research question.

-- A culminating rural community visit will be held in the spring of 2021.
+- A culminating rural community visit will be held in the spring.

 Throughout the series of workshops, participants will:

 - Learn about the University’s Public Service & Outreach and Extension units, their missions, expertise, and reach.

 - Explore the current demographics of the State, focusing on rural Georgia and trends or needs where research interests may align with faculty research interest.